Riskified/dynamic-environment/README.md

 While we run default linters during our _test_ stage, it's advisable to occasionally run other linters.
-These should not break the build (and not included in our configuration) and might contain a lot of false positives, however you should occasionally run them to manually search for errors:
+These should not break the build (and not included in our configuration) and might contain a lot of false positives, however, you should occasionally run them to manually search for errors:

 ```shell
 # get a list of linters (at the end of the output there are some convenient presets)